 Smart Furniture Picks for Tiny Floor Plans

-A few moves here deserve special attention:
+A few moves here deserve a closer look:

-• The ladder shelf holds books, trailing pothos plants, art prints, and small objects in a vertical stack that barely touches the floor.
+- The ladder shelf holds books, trailing pothos plants, art prints, and small objects in a vertical stack that barely touches the floor.

 The NYC Micro-Studio That Uses One Big Mirror to Double Its Size